Daniel-Mietchen/ideas/communities/communities.md

 * Fit with [my pledges](https://github.com/Daniel-Mietchen/pledges).
   * Any official statements regarding values?
   * Alignment with SDGs
+  * Suitability of communication channels
     * Use of X vs. Mastodon etc.
 * How active are they?
 * Is their website up to date?